Saint George Cathedral, Novi Sad: History

-Characteristics
+Architecture

 The cathedral is dedicated to Saint George.
 The church interior includes an iconostasis with 33 icons, historical pictures above both choirs (coronation of Stefan the First-Crowned and Saint Sava pacifying his brothers Stefan and Vukan), as well as two large throne icons of Saint Sava and Virgin Mary, painted by renowned academic Paja Jovanović, which are considered to be his best ecclesiastical works.
 The wall paintings were made by Stevan Aleksić.
+The stained-glass windows were installed in 1905.
+They were created by the Budapest artist Imre Zseller.
+The windows depict saints and historical figures as standing figures with traditional attributes; a significant part of the composition is occupied by ornamental decor in the Baroque style.
+The carved structure of the iconostasis was produced by the 'Retej and Benedek' workshop from Budapest.
 It is one of the foremost monuments of the religious architecture in Novi Sad.

 The Theophany Cross (Богојављенски крст), also known as the Cross of the Holy vow (Заветни крст), located in the church's courtyard is the oldest surviving monuments in Novi Sad, dating back to the 18th century.
 The monument was damaged during the Hungarian revolution of 1848 and was repaired with the financial aid of Marija Trandafil in 1867.
 The monument was originally located at the corner of modern day Zmaj Jovina and Miletićeve streets, before it was moved to its current location in 1956.
 It is made of rose colored marble, with a half a meter tall cross.